Kate Reinmuth

 Law Review Publications

-Default Difficulties: The Case for Regulatory Intervention in Merchants' Reliance on Default Rules that Harm Consumers (Stanford Law Review, forthcoming 2025) - Kate Reinmuth
+Default Difficulties: Merchants' Reliance on Default Rules that Harm Consumers (Stanford Law Review, 2025)

 This Note investigates how incomplete contracting between merchant parties may harm third-party consumers.
 After defining this phenomenon and noting several examples, this Note considers solutions to the social inefficiencies arising from these merchant-to-merchant contracts.
 To do so, this Note engages in a detailed case study of generic drug shortages and how incomplete failure-to-supply provisions affect patients’ ability to access essential drugs.
 Such shortages typify the incomplete contracts at issue in this Note.
 Ultimately, this Note proposes a regulatory solution to firms’ reliance on default rules that would reduce the incidence of extreme negative externalities on third parties.